What Is a Weather Station?

 1. **Local Data Logging**

-Some weather stations store their collected data locally in internal memory.
-Users can access this data directly using physical methods like USB connections or SD cards.
+Some weather stations store their data in internal memory.
+Users can access this data through USB connections or SD cards.

 2. **Wired Connections**

-Some systems use Ethernet or other wired methods to send data to storage or analysis locations.
-This completely gets rid of the need for wireless communication.
+Some systems use Ethernet or other wired methods to send data to storage or analysis sites.
+This removes the need for wireless communication.

 When Wireless Networks Are Necessary